 - Planned semester to begin the certificate

 Note: For the application to be approved, it is required that the student has consent from the faculty advisor (or, where appropriate, graduate program coordinator) to participate in the BESR certificate.
-The student must have the advisor send an email to the certificate director at email@example.com confirming this consent.
+The student must have the advisor send an email to the certificate director, whose name and email address are listed in the Contact Information box, confirming this consent.

 The required foundation course, advanced business sustainability coursework, and electives from across the campus need to tally a minimum of 12 credits.
 The slate of coursework options available for fulfilling the certificate program is shown in the table below.
 Students are strongly encouraged to participate in related non-credit sustainability experiences via competitions, conferences, and speaker events.

 The foundation course has no prerequisites and is open to all graduate students on campus.
 Students will: (1) take one required foundation course (M H R/ENVIR ST 710 Challenges & Solutions in Business Sustainability (2) choose at least 3 additional credits from a list of School of Business advanced business sustainability coursework, and (3) select up to 6 credits of additional courses from other elective coursework.